yihfei/todo-list/README.md

 # Todo List (Simple JS)

 A small, dependency-light client-side todo app built with plain JavaScript, CSS and HTML.
 Keeps data in localStorage and uses a tiny Project/Todo model structure in `src/modules`.
-Part of my personal effort to practice vanilla JS and localstoragel
+Part of my personal effort to practice vanilla JS and localstorage.

 ## Features